Modern Slavery Statement

 Academy Music Group Limited is a private limited company registered in England and Wales with registered offices at 211 Stockwell Road, London, SW9 9SL.

 We are part of a group of companies that make up Live Nation Entertainment, Inc, which has over 20,000 employees globally and operates in 41 different countries.

 We are continuously working to minimise the risk of modern slavery and human trafficking across our whole operation.
-Our Anti-Slavery Policy reflects this dedication and a copy of the policy can be found on our website.
+Our Anti-Slavery Policy reflects this dedication and a copy of the policy can be found here.

 Each of our suppliers is expected to adhere to our high standards.
 Our procurement process ensures that key suppliers comply with all necessary laws and regulations; they are required to:

 - take reasonable steps to protect the health and ensure the safety of their own workforce and all workers in their supply chain;

 - not use or allow to be used any slavery in the performance of their obligations to us;

 - comply with all local laws and best practices with regard to the suitability of employee working conditions;

 - allow their workforce the freedom to leave their employment without the threat of deterrents;